-CS: Certainly, both were big role models to me.
+CS: Certainly, both were big role models for me.
 I followed Hacker from my freshman year of high school on, because he was a legend in the state of Wisconsin, so I would always compare myself to what he did each year of high school and kind of use that to see if I was on pace to at least emulate what he did for his career.

 The same thing holds true for Kennedy, when I was third as a junior at Foot Locker, I saw that he was as well, and I also noticed he won the following year, so I was really motivated by that to try and do the same thing.
 I did not quite keep up, however, freshman year of college as he won NCAA Cross-country Championships as a true frosh, although I have caught up since.

 CK: There has been much mention made of your size however, Bob Kennedy was 6-feet tall and Craig Mottram is a big guy, both are outstanding 5,000m runners.
-Do you think bigger guys are just steered earlier in their athletic development to other sports therefore we see fewer competing in athletics?
+Do you think bigger guys are just steered earlier in their athletic development to other sports, therefore, we see fewer competing in athletics?

-CS: That could possibly be the case, because I think for a long time it was thought that distance running was for those who did not have too great of athletic abilities so they were pushed to running.
+CS: That could possibly be the case because I think for a long time it was thought that distance running was for those who did not have too great of athletic abilities so they were pushed to running.
 If you look at Kennedy, Mottram, Tegenkamp, and others that are kind of breaking the model of the distance runner, they are all quite athletic and not just skinny twigs.
 I know I had the choice to run or play soccer, but I saw the potential in running so I chose running, but there was also much promise in soccer, but I felt that I could control my own destiny in running, rather than depending on others.
 Plus, the 5,000 is an event that is not just a distance event you also have to be quite the athlete as the training required is pretty intense and can be tough to handle the proper way of approaching it.